born 1980, Middlesbrough, England. Lives Melbourne, Australia.

 Forbes' approach to photography comes from an underlying fascination with people and their interaction with the environment.
 He has an uncanny knack of capturing the layers of beauty that exist everywhere around us.
 "I am an avid people watcher.
 When I'm out in the street, or even just day to day, I'm constantly seeing beautiful and interesting images and stories in my head.”

-Drawn to a documentary style of photography, he visited Fukushima in 2016 to photography the rehabilitation of the area and assist in telling the stories of people devastated by the unprecedented events of 2011.
+Drawn to a documentary style of photography, he visited Fukushima in 2016 to photograph the rehabilitation of the area and assist in telling the stories of people devastated by the unprecedented events of 2011.

 Forbes is a contributor for The New York Times.
 While commercially his photographic style has led to shooting for many brands including Jaguar, Mercedes Benz and Samsung.
 He is available for assignments & commissions, and his limited edition prints are held in public and private collections, in Australia and internationally.